Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Low-Lying Excitations

 Next, we show that a certain spatial symmetry refines the upper bound (\ref{DeltaEbound}) in Theorem~\ref{GaplessEx} by the order of $|p|^2$ with a small $|p|$.
 Let us consider a spatial inversion $\vartheta_{x_0}$ with the center site $x_0\in\Lambda$.
 We require that the local Hamiltonian $h(\mathcal{U}_{x_0})$ is invariant under the inversion $\vartheta_{x_0}$, i.e., $\vartheta_{x_0}(h(\mathcal{U}_{x_0}))=h(\mathcal{U}_{x_0})$, and that the Hamiltonian $H^{(\Lambda)}$ is also invariant.
 More precisely, we require the following: Write $x=x_0+\delta x_0\in\mathcal{V}_{x_0}$ with $\delta x_0\ne 0$.
 Then, there exists a unique site $y=x_0-\delta x_0\in\mathcal{V}_{x_0}$ such that $\vartheta_{x_0}(\delta x_0)=-\delta x_0$.
 Clearly, we can choose the ground state $\Phi_{\rm GS}$ to be invariant under the transformation $\vartheta_{x_0}$.
 Under this assumption, we have

-\begin{theorem} Assume lattice translational invariance and the above spatial inversion symmetry for the Hamiltonian $H^{(\Lambda)}$ of the attractive Hubbard model.
-If the number of fermions in a ground state $\Phi_{\rm GS}$ deviates from that of the half filling by the order of the volume, then the following bound is vaild:
+\begin{theorem} Assume lattice translational invariance and the above spatial inversion symmetry for the Hamiltonian $H^{(\Lambda)}$ of the attractive Hubbard model. {If the number of fermions, $N$, in a ground state $\Phi_{\rm GS}$ satisfies that $|N-|\Lambda||\ge \delta_0 |\Lambda|$ for some $\delta_0>0$}, then the following bound is valid:

 for the excitation energy $\Delta E(p)$ of (\ref{DeltaE}), where $\tilde{C}_0$ is a strictly positive constant which is independent of the volume $|\Lambda|$. \end{theorem}

 \begin{proof}{Proof} In order to prove this statement, consider the ground-state expectation,